Anti-police sentiment: Ireland

 Anti-Garda Síochána (Republic of Ireland police) sentiment is common among Irish Travellers, a social group with high levels of poverty, unemployment and crime.
 Gardaí were also accused of police brutality in the Shell to Sea protests of 2006–2011, and anti-brutality protests took place in 2007.
 Anti-Garda sentiment is also common in Dublin's north inner city, an area of high crime, deprivation and drug addiction.
 Local youths attacked Gardaí during the 2006 Dublin riots, sparked by a Love Ulster protest.
 The Kerry babies case of 1984 also sparked anti-Garda feeling in the area.
 The acronym AGAB, a variation on ACAB, is sometimes used.

 Poland

-In Poland, the abbreviation HWDP is used with the meaning of "a dick in the police's ass."
+In Poland, the abbreviation CHWDP is used with the meaning of "a dick in the police's ass."
 It often appears as graffiti.

 Sweden

 A series of riots took place in Sweden in April 2022 after Danish-born, right-wing activist Rasmus Paludan attempted to hold a series of Quran burning demonstrations in the country.
 Counterprotesters responded by attacking participants and engaging in rioting, often getting into violent clashes with police.
 National Police Commissioner Anders Thornberg said that, in some cases, protesters "tried to kill police."
 In an interview with Agence France-Presse, Kivanc Atak of Stockholm University interpreted the riots to be unusual as, unlike most incidents causing conflict between police and minorities, the unrest was not directed against a specific case of police misconduct nor even the subject in general.
 Manne Gerell of Malmö University further added that some of those involved in the unrest might have been seeking to vent general frustration against police, such as over the use of stop and search powers.
 Anders Thornberg said some rioters were suspected to have "[had] links to criminal gangs" and that the police would look into it.